naveenmorla1901/job-tracker/AUTHENTICATION_README.md

 # Authentication System Documentation

-This document describes the authentication system implemented for the Job Tracker application.
+This document describes the optimized authentication system implemented for the Job Tracker application.

 ## Overview